serain/bbrecon/README.md

 ## Other Clients

-This is the "official" client for bbrecon.
-The following unofficial clients are not reviewed or endorsed, but you may find them interesting:
+The following clients for Bug Bounty Recon are not reviewed or endorsed by myself, but you may find them interesting nonetheless:

 * [bbrecon_mobile_client](https://github.com/ponnamkarthik/bbrecon_mobile_client) by [ponnamkarthik](https://github.com/ponnamkarthik)